malfattti/garden/The Name of the Rose.md

 - Prime
 	- William interrogates Salvatore
 		- he confesses that the girl that Adso met in the kitchen had been brought it by him for the cellarer
+		- he confesses that he met Remigio as they were both part of Dolcino's band, and they had been together since, having entered the abbey together
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)